Ontario working on plan for how to use 250,000 doses of AstraZeneca vaccine that will arrive next week

 Officials say they intend to provide more guidance on second doses to those who received the AstraZeneca shot “shortly.”

-During a briefing on Wednesday morning, the province also confirmed that it aims to begin vaccinating children between 12 and 17 starting in June but a detailed timeline was not provided.
+During a briefing on Wednesday morning, the province also confirmed that it aims to begin vaccinating children between the ages of 12 and 17 starting in June but a detailed timeline was not provided.

 Earlier this month, Health Canada approved the Pfizer COVID-19 vaccine for use in children as young as 12.

+"We are actively working on the vaccine rollout plan... with the Ministry of Education, and working with our public health units as well.
+This is extremely important.
+We want to make sure that our young people can receive the doses as soon as possible so we will have further information very shortly on that when the details are finalized," Elliott said on Wednesday.

-The province has previously said it aims to administer first doses to 65 per cent of adults in Ontario by the end of the month and on Wednesday, officials said they could actually exceed that target based on the current rollout.
+The province previously said it is on track to administer first doses to 65 per cent of adults in Ontario by the end of the month and on Wednesday, officials said they could actually exceed that target based on the current rollout.

-According to the latest data, about 54 per cent of adults in hot spot postal codes have received their first shot
+According to the latest data, about 54 per cent of adults in hot spot postal codes have received their first shot.
+Over the past two weeks, the province has diverted 50 per cent of all incoming doses to hot spot postal codes in an effort to vaccinate those most at risk of infection.
+Despite calls to continue doing this, the province has said it will return to per capita distribution starting next week.

+“We’re in this long, deep and frustrating lockdown because Doug Ford allowed hot spot fires to rage and spread out of control,” Ontario NDP Leader Andrea Horwath said in a written statement released Wednesday.

+“Now that we have a steady supply of vaccines, we have a chance to put out the hot spot fires.
+Instead, the Ford government is going to leave them smouldering.
+It could set the entire province back again.”

+"We are receiving almost double the number of Pfizer doses for the month of May and into June and so when we go back to 100 per cent distribution across the 34 public health units based on population and based on risk, that we will still see a very large number of vaccines going into those at-risk communities," Elliott said.

+"We are going to continue with the progress we have already made."

-Officials said starting this week, the province is also working to book second doses for the highest-risk health care workers and urban Indigenous communities..
+Starting this week, Elliott said the province is also working to book and administer second doses earlier than the four-month interval for the highest-risk health care workers and urban Indigenous communities.

+The province is also continuing to roll out the Pfizer and Moderna vaccines in more pharmacies, with a total of 1,630 sites across the province as of next week.
+Officials say during the week of May 24, 2,490 pharmacies in the province are expected to offer shots.